ztellman/riddley/README.md

 * `clojure.walk/macroexpand-all` will pass in a nil `&env` to all macros
 * macroexpansion doesn't expand inlined functions

 This means that transforms that we intend to apply to expressions may have unintended consequences on a `fn`, `let`, or `case` form.
 It also means that any macro which relies on `&env` will not compose with our transformation.
-Finally, if inlined functions aren't expanded, this can break certain transformations.
+Finally, if inlined functions aren't expanded, certain transformations will break.

 ### usage